-That Pilgrim Nation: the Making of Portuguese Diaspora in Postwar North America (working title), Toronto: University of Toronto Press – expected publication, Winter 2017
+This Pilgrim Nation: the Making of the Portuguese Diaspora in Postwar North America.
+Toronto: University of Toronto Press, 2019

 CHAPTERS IN BOOKS